ajovich/Note-Taker/README.md

 * This application, which builds upon front-end starter code, is used to write and save notes using an express.js back-end.

 ## Goals

-* This is my first experience building the back end, connecting to the front end, and deploying the entire application to Heroku.
+* This is my first experience building the back end, connecting to the already existing front end from starter code, and deploying the entire application to Heroku.

-* The user

 ## Acceptance Criteria